dwtalk/dwtalk.github.io/_posts/2013-04-09-learnings-from-the-cias-corporate-sabotage-cheatsheet.md

 tags : [cia, bpm]
 headerimage: "http://fr.cdn.v5.futura-sciences.com/builds/images/thumbs/2/21b967d6d8_29240_station%20spatiale%201883_NASA%20Ames%20Research%20Center.jpg"
-summary: "Using a recently declassified Sabotage Manual from the CIA, we can begin to understand corporate problems not by thinking about best practices, but instead thinking about destructive processes" theme : name : dwtalk
+summary: "Using a recently declassified Sabotage Manual from the CIA, we can begin to understand corporate problems not by thinking about best practices, but instead thinking about destructive processes"
+headline: "From a consulting point of view, see how clients wreck themsevles" theme : name : dwtalk
 ---